 - 31. The Pacific UNSDCF has the following four outcomes: - Planet.
 By 2027, people, communities and institutions are more empowered and resilient to face diverse shocks and disasters, especially related to climate change, and ecosystems and biodiversity are better protected, managed and restored. - People.
 By 2027, more people, particularly those at risk of being left behind, benefit from more equitable access to resilient, and gender-responsive, quality basic services, food security/nutrition and social protection systems. - Prosperity.
 By 2027, more people, especially those at risk of being left behind, contribute to and benefit from sustainable, resilient, diversified, inclusive and human-centred socio-economic systems with decent work and equal livelihoods opportunities, reducing inequalities and ensuring shared prosperity. - Peace.
 By 2027, people enjoy and contribute to more accountable, inclusive, resilient and responsive governance systems that promote gender equality, climate security, justice, and peace, ensure participation, and protect their human rights. - 32.
 WFP contributes to the "Planet" and "People" outcomes of the UNSDCF.
 Moreover, WFP co-chairs the United Nations country team programme management team, which coordinates the implementation of the UNSDCF. - 33.
 Joint steering committees established in each PICT will oversee the implementation of two-year country implementation plans derived from the UNSDCF.
 These 14 plans represent the primary strategic engagement between United Nations agencies and the PICT governments. - 34.
-The sustainable development ambitions of Pacific governments are captured in the Pacific Islands Forum Secretariat's 2050 Strategy for the Blue Pacific Continent, which has seven thematic areas.41 The results framework of the UNSDCF specifies the contribution of each UNSDCF outcome to these thematic areas.
+The sustainable development ambitions of Pacific governments are captured in the Pacific Islands Forum Secretariat's 2050 Strategy for the Blue Pacific Continent, which has seven thematic areas.
+40 The results framework of the UNSDCF specifies the contribution of each UNSDCF outcome to these thematic areas.
 Through the UNSDCF, WFP contributes to the thematic areas of climate change and people-centred development.
-Through the MCSP, WFP will continue its commitment to the Sendai Framework for Disaster Risk Reduction and related Asia-Pacific Action Plan (2021-2024), with a particular focus on localizing action and leaving no one behind.
+Through the MCSP, WFP will continue its commitment to the Sendai Framework for Disaster Risk Reduction and related Asia-Pacific Action Plan (2021-2024), with a particular focus on localizing action and leaving no one behind. - 35.
+The SAMOA Pathway, adopted by the United Nations General Assembly in 2014, recognizes that SIDS present a special case for sustainable development and identifies priorities for international support.
+The 2019 mid-term review of the SAMOA Pathway called for action41 in several areas relevant to the work of WFP in the Pacific, including stronger cooperation, capacity and investment in disaster risk management; urgent action to address the adverse impacts of climate change; promotion of sustainable food systems; and efforts to tackle all forms of malnutrition.